 By the mid-nineteenth century, agitation grew for establishing a public records commission, such as existed at the time in England, with the power to bring all the Commonwealth’s important records into a single repository.
 Other parties objected to this idea, both because of the possible expense involved, but mainly because many local officials objected to giving up custody of their records.
 Continue reading Public Records of Massachusetts Parishes, Towns and Counties

-My most recent immigrant ancestor was a great-great-grandfather, William Esprit Boucher Jr. (1822–1899), who followed his father from Bielefeld in Baden to Baltimore in 1845.
+My most recent immigrant ancestor was a great-great-grandfather, William Boucher Jr. (1822–1899), who followed his father from Germany to Baltimore in 1845.
 One generation back, I have three unknown great-great-great-grandparents and a further four who arrived during the late eighteenth and early nineteenth centuries:

 - Campbell Patrick White (1787–1859), who went with his parents to Baltimore from Belfast following the Uprising of 1798;